sphinx-gallery/sphinx-gallery/doc/advanced.rst

           examples themselves is discouraged due to the inconsistency that results between the rendered examples and local outputs.

-Using (only) Sphinx-gallery styles
+Using (only) Sphinx-Gallery styles
 ==================================

-If you just want to make use of sphinx-gallery CSS files, instead of using the ``sphinx_gallery.gen_gallery`` extension, you can use in ``conf.py``::
+If you just want to make use of sphinx-Gallery CSS files, instead of using the ``sphinx_gallery.gen_gallery`` extension, you can use in ``conf.py``::

     extensions = ['sphinx_gallery.load_style']